AgileRL/AgileRL/agilerl/memory/README.md

   checkpointing, FlashAttention) are always on, the sweep has no optimization on/off axis.
 - Constants drift with framework changes (anything touching the fused kernels, checkpointing, or the vLLM wiring moves them).
-A cut-down sweep on one small model in CI should assert holdout error stays inside the band.
+Two defences: fixtures keep their raw points so `python -m agilerl.memory.profiling.refit` re-derives the constants against the current core with no GPU, and `tests/test_memory/test_fixtures.py` replays every stored point through the estimator in CI, failing if any drifts outside the band.

 ## Porting notes